Early Office Museum

 was acquired by Burroughs Adding Machine Co.
 Burroughs continued to market

-upstrike typewriter; the rear was a calculating machine with a printer.
+upstrike typewriter; the rear was a direct multiplication calculating machine.
 The Moon-Hopkins

 had a conventional 4-row keyboard for the